Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Cloud and industry concentration

 \section{Cloud and industry concentration}

-In Section \ref{sec:results}, we demonstrated that the adoption of cloud services positively impacts firms' long-term sales growth rate, with smaller firms growing more by leveraging cloud technologies to narrow their digital gap.
+In Section \ref{sec:results} we have demonstrated that the use of cloud services positively impacts firms' long-term sales growth rate, with smaller firms growing more by leveraging cloud technologies to narrow their digital gap.
 This finding talks directly to a growing literature examining the link between ICT and industry concentration \citep{bajgar2021,brynjolfssonICTconc2023, babina2021, deridderaer}.
-It is therefore legitimate to hypothesise that the widespread adoption of cloud technologies could counteract the increasing concentration trends observed across high-income markets \citep{bajgar2019}.
+It is therefore an open question whether the widespread use of cloud technologies may be associated with a moderation of the increasing concentration trends observed across high-income markets \citep{bajgar2019}.

-To test this conjecture, we aggregate our firm-level data by 2-digit industrial sectors and estimate the following Equation \citep{bessenindconc2020,brynjolfssonICTconc2023}:
+We provide suggestive and descriptive evidence in this direction, consistent with the firm-level results presented in the previous section.
+To do so, we aggregate our firm-level data by 2-digit industrial sectors and estimate the following Equation \citep{bessenindconc2020,brynjolfssonICTconc2023,mcafee2008investing}:

-Where $s$ identifies 2-digit sectors at time $t$ (either 2015, 2017, or 2019), $\text{Concentration}_{s,t}$ is the Herfindahl-Hirschman Index (HHI) of 2-digit industries at each time period, $\text{Cloud Share}_{s,t}$ is the sectoral share of firms using cloud at time $t$, $\text{Controls}_{i,t}$ is a vector including the the stock ICT and R\&D Full Time Equivalent (FTE) occupations, the aggregate sales and employment of active firms, aggregate physical and intangible capital stocks, and the number of firms in sector $s$ in logarithmic scale.
-We include also industry ($\text{2-digit Ind.}_{s}$) and year ($\text{Year}_{t}$) fixed effects.\footnote{We observe industries at the 2-digit level as the low number of firms in the samples provided by the ICT surveys does not allow us to measure the share of firms purchasing cloud at lower levels of aggregation.
-Our choice of aggregation allows to keep the sample representative.}
+Where $s$ identifies 2-digit sectors at time $t$ (either 2016 or 2018), $\text{Concentration}_{s,t}$ is the Herfindahl-Hirschman Index (HHI) of 2-digit industries at each time period, $\text{Cloud Share}_{s,t}$ is the sectoral share of firms using cloud at time $t$, $\text{Controls}_{i,t}$ is a vector including the the stock ICT and R\&D Full Time Equivalent (FTE) occupations, the share of firms using big data analytics and participating in e-commerce activities, the aggregate sales and employment of active firms, aggregate physical and intangible capital stocks, and the number of firms in sector $s$ in logarithmic scale.
+We include also industry ($\text{2-digit Ind.}_{s}$) and year ($\text{Year}_{t}$) fixed effects.\footnote{We observe industries at the 2-digit level, as the limited number of firms in the sectoral samples provided by the ICT surveys does not allow us to measure the share of firms purchasing cloud services at lower levels of aggregation.
+Moreover, due to the small number of observations included in this sample, results should be interpreted with caution.}

-Table \ref{tab:concentration} presents the estimation results of Equation \ref{eq:concentration}.
-The baseline model (Model 1) reveals a negative relationship between industry concentration and the share of firms adopting cloud services.
-Consistent with findings from other studies \citep{bajgar2021,babina2021,brynjolfssonICTconc2023}, the sectoral ICT intensity -- in our case measured by the stock of ICT employees -- is positively associated with concentration.
-In contrast, the stock of R\&D personnel is negatively associated, suggesting that R\&D intensive sectors tend to be characterised by lower concentration.
-As expected, the number of firms in a sector is negatively related to concentration.